 The validity of rules in the Event Console can be dependent on a time period.
 For example, you can declare particular log messages to be unproblematic at certain times.

-Future versions of Checkmk may also enable time control of the threshold values from checks.
-A server’s threshold values for CPU load could be configured differently depending on day or night, for example.
+You can link the validity of the threshold values of certain checks to a time period.
+A server’s threshold values for CPU utilization could be configured differently depending on day or night, for example.

 2. Configuring time periods

-Important: to include a complete day up until midnight,
+Important: To include a complete day up until midnight, enter

 24:00, even though the time 24:00 doesn’t actually exist.

 With the aid of Add Exception you can enter single calendar days in the ‘international date format’